inventivo/add-svg-support-for-media-uploader-inventivo/readme.txt

 == Description ==

 WordPress does not allow to upload .svg files out of the box.
 This plugin adds SVG support to the media uploader.
+Just upload and activate the plugin and you will be able to upload .svg files via the WordPress media uploader.

 Visit <a href="https://www.inventivo.de/seo-muenster">www.inventivo.de</a> in order to see the plugin in action.